pygame/pygame/docs/reST/ref/display.rst

              unless the window size is in :func:`pygame.display.list_modes()` or the window is created with the flag ``pygame.SCALED``.
              See `issue #2380 <https://github.com/pygame/pygame/issues/2380>`_.

-   .. versionchanged:: 2.0.0 Raises an error on failures.
-Previously returned
-                       ``False`` if unsupported or failed.

    .. ## pygame.display.toggle_fullscreen ##